olinley/oliarchibald/src/pages/contact.md

 ---
-title: 'Contact'
+title: Contact
-permalink: '/contact/index.html'
+permalink: "/contact/index.html"
-layout: 'layouts/contact.njk'
+layout: layouts/contact.njk

 ---

-Let's chat SEO, obscure 80s music
+If you're looking for SEO support, interested in collaborating or just want a natter, then get in touch via the form below.